Star Formation with Radiative Transfer

 The animations below both use my typical red-yellow-white colour scheme to visualise the column density through the star-forming cloud (left) and my blue-red-yellow-white colour scheme (right) to visualise temperature (actually mass-weighted temperature integrated through the cloud).

-Movie of the first radiation hydrodynamical star cluster formation calculation.
+Calculation 1: re-run of the original star cluster formation simulation

 Copyright: The material on this page is the property of Matthew Bate.
 Any of my pictures and animations may be used freely for non-profit purposes (such as during scientific talks) as long as appropriate credit is given wherever they appear.
 Permission must be obtained from me before using them for any other purpose (e.g. pictures for publication in books).